-At the centre of the resource curse debate is the argument that mining is associated with poor growth performance (Auty, 1993; Sachs and Warner, 1995; Weber-Fahr, 2002; Freudenburg and Wilson, 2002).
-Several reasons are suggested for this.
-One is the idea of a 'Dutch disease', in which mineral wealth leads to levels of consumption and investment during boom periods that cannot be sustained through subsequent downswings.
-This brings exchange rate and wage effects that cripple the growth of non-mineral tradable sectors such as agriculture and manufacturing, leading to an economic structure dominated by enclave economies linked to resource extraction.
-Such effects are commonly observed in mineral dependent economies (Mikesell 1997), though it is likely the case that the extractive sector is not the only factor limiting diversification.
-Indeed, the introduction of new institutional frameworks favouring a concentration of investment in mining have themselves often been products of broader sets of neoliberalising policy changes, in contexts as diverse as Central Asia (Clark and Naito, 1998) and the Andes (Bebbington, 2007).
+(Mikesell, 1997), though it is likely that the extractive sector is not the only factor limiting diversification.
+Indeed, the introduction of new institutional frameworks favouring a concentration of investment in mining have themselves often been products of broader sets of neoliberalizing policy changes, in contexts as diverse as Central Asia (Clark and Naito, 1998) and the Andes (Bebbington, 2007).

 The concentration of activity in one sector of the economy brings with it vulnerabilities associated with export dependence.
 Vulnerability arises from mineral price volatility, and dependence is reinforced by those upstream economic actors that control processing and marketing of final products derived from the minerals in question.
-Moreover, mining complexes often take the form of enclave economies, developing relatively few links to local suppliers (to the point where many modern transnationally owned mines bring in food from the capital or overseas through contracts with international catering companies (e.g. Szablowski, 2002, p.
-263).
-As a consequence, the multiplier effects in the local and regional economy are weak.
+Moreover, mining complexes often take the form of enclave economies, developing relatively few links to local suppliers (to the point where many modern transnationally owned mines bring in food from the capital or overseas through contracts with international catering companies; see for example Szablowski, 2002: 263).
+As a consequence the multiplier effects in the local and regional economy are weak.

-Closely related to these observations on growth is the claim that 'mining has a dismal track record to date in poverty reduction' (Pegg, 2006, p.376).
-Freudenburg and Wilson (2002) draw similar conclusions from a meta-review of 301 sets of findings on mining and economic development in the USA.
+Closely related to these observations on growth is the claim that 'mining has a dismal track record to date in poverty reduction' (Pegg, 2006: 376).
+Freudenburg and Wilson (2002) draw similar conclusions from a metareview of 301 sets of findings on mining and economic development in the USA.
 These 'dismal' effects on poverty are explained in several ways.
-One interpretation departs from the position that mining is bad for growth: 'If growth is good for the poor, oil and minerals exports are bad for growth - and hence, bad for the poor,' writes political scientist Michael Ross in an influential report for OxfamAmerica (Ross, 2001, p.
-9).
+One interpretation departs from the position that mining is bad for growth: 'If growth is good for the poor, oil and minerals exports are bad for growth - and hence, bad for the poor' writes political scientist Michael Ross in an influential report for OxfamAmerica (Ross, 2001: 9).
 A second route is through the wider political economy effects of mineral growth.
-Some argue that the availability of mineral wealth discourages investment to increase labour productivity in non-mineral sectors leading to underinvestment in education (Pegg, 2006) - though Stijns (2006) argues that with different indicators mineral wealth is associated with greater investment in education.
-A third position (assumed by the industry) insists that mining is good for growth, but still acknowledges that poverty impacts have been disappointing because of poor government capacity and broader governance issues (ICMM, 2006).
+Some argue that the availability of mineral wealth discourages investment to increase labour productivity in non-mineral sectors, leading to underinvestment in education (Pegg, 2006) - although Stijns (2006) argues that with different indicators mineral wealth is associated with greater investment in education.
+A third position (assumed by the industry) insists that mining is good for growth but still acknowledges that poverty impacts have been disappointing because of poor government capacity and broader governance issues (ICMM, 2006).

-Mineral dependence, governance and conflict
+Mineral Dependence, Governance and Conflict